Dodge Demon Logo

 Dodge Demon Logo History

 Still, it was not the same Demon.
 The manufacturer sold a few hundred units and scrapped the project for forty-five years.
 In 2017, he decided to bring the Demon back to the roads because it had modern technologies that allowed it to make a “correct” but powerful engine.
 As a result, a reimagined muscle car entered the arena: an 840 horsepower motor, 6.2-liter capacity, eight cylinders, turbocharged, 770 Nm of torque.
-It has become the best in many respects among the production brands: super-powerful, super-speed, with a quick start in 2.3 seconds and a quarter-mile jerk in 9.65 seconds.
+It has become the best among the production brands in many respects: super-powerful, super-speed, with a quick start in 2.3 seconds and a quarter-mile jerk in 9.65 seconds.
 Anyway, those were the characteristics that got it banned.
 Again.
 The NHRA vetoed it because of its devilishly high speed.

 Dodge Demon Symbol

 Also, the Dodge Demon has the highest overload capacity and can ride on the rear wheel.
-However, the 3,300 units of the car produced were limited to that number.
+However, the 3,300 car units produced were limited to that number.
 The batch turned out to be a limited edition, and the sports car once again retired from the transportation scene of the muscle car scene.
 Now its eye-catching logo sarcastically looks at the surrounding people from the body and every detail of the car because the manufacturer put a damn black mark on almost all elements.
 Though originally, the series wanted to be called the Dodge Beaver.
-However, the word turned out to be too slangy and incorrect in all countries.
+However, the word was too slangy and incorrect in all countries.

 As a result, the author removed the body and used only the head, focusing on the demonic expression of the face.
-The black contour lines that form Satan were just right, as they look sinister against the red background.
+The black contour lines that form Satan were just right, looking sinister against the red background.
 Mark Trostle (head of design at Dodge and SRT) said they chose the logo from 50 options.
 Then they marked with it almost every detail of the body and interior: it is literally on everything – from the torpedo to the fender.
-And not only that: the logo was even used to mark the extra equipment, which the owners could get for just one dollar.
-This way, the manufacturer emphasized the sinister character of everything that is connected with Dodge Demon.
+Also, the logo was even used to mark the extra equipment, which the owners could get for just one dollar.
+This way, the manufacturer emphasized the sinister character of everything connected with the Dodge Demon.

 Dodge Demon: Interesting Facts